-This month, our Cricut Design Space Star theme is Weddings and Celebrations, and the talented ladies of Team Ten chose “Into the Woods” as our theme.
+These files were originally designed for a Cricut contest called Cricut Design Space Star in 2014.
+We had chosen “Into the Woods” as our theme.
 I had an idea to make some woodland cutout paper pennants, but when I started I had no idea how much I would LOVE the final product!
-You can now buy the downloadable SVG file in my shop!

 I originally wanted to cut the pennants on white paper to contrast with the darker fireplace, but I found some woodsy paper in my stash, so I decided to use it.
 I think it really works!
-I especially like the gold flecks in the lightest paper — it catches the light in a way that’s hard to capture in photos.
+The gold flecks in the lightest paper are particularly pretty—the paper catches the light in a way that’s hard to capture in photos.

 As I was cutting my files, I was blown away by the small details that the Cricut Explore can cut without issue.
 I used the green StandardGrip mat and the Fine Point blade along with the “light cardstock” setting and it cut like butter.
 Those little dots on the center feather?
 Perfection.

 I used a thin cream-colored bakers twine to string them together.
 I built the circles at the top of the pennants into my files, so that it would be easy to thread and hang them.

 And lo and behold, I realized I could just flip them over and get a fabulous white version, just like I’d thought of in the first place.
 Love this look too!

 For the white pennants, I used simple 1/8″ white ribbon to connect them.

 I was chatting with Ryan about my project, and I asked him what woodland creature I was missing.
 Without skipping a beat, he said “Sasquatch.”

 Boom.
 He might be my favorite.
 Hi there, little guy!
 Roar!